Nature Society (Singapore): Conservation Committee

-This committee was initiated by the Bird Group in the late 1980s with Richard Hale as chairman and R. Subaraj, Dr. Rexon Ngim and Dr Ho Hua Chew as members.
+This committee was initiated by the Bird Group in the late 1980s with Richard Hale as chairman and R. Subaraj, Rexon Ngim and Ho Hua Chew as members.
 It successfully lobbied for the conservation of Sungei Buloh (see Sungei Buloh above) before the chairmanship was passed on to Ho.
 Subsequently, the areas listed in the society's masterplan were systematically surveyed and reports prepared.
 Government was lobbied for their conservation through media confrontations, with the fight for Marina South ending with the group losing credibility.
 Marina South was, after all, a piece of reclaimed land that turned into a wetland as a result of poor drainage with waterfowl taking up residence soon after.
 For the next few years the group laid low, providing feedbacks to government agencies, assisting in the review of the Singapore Green Plan, etc.

 In 2008 the Kranji marsh was adopted, followed by the Jalan Halus wetland.
 Here, the society undertook habitat enhancement, conducted biodiversity surveys and guided nature walks.
 At the same time the group worked with the National Parks Board and the National University of Singapore to revise The Singapore Red Data Book: Threatened Plants & Animals of Singapore, to bring out an updated edition.

 A major project was the island-wide survey of horseshoe crabs in 2009.
 Under the leadership of Dr. Hsu Chia Chi, it was to establish the population of the two local species, Carcinoscorpius rotundicauda and Tachypleus gigas.
 A year later the researchers started using electronic tagging equipment to study their movements, homing instinct and hopefully locate their spawning sites.